svealinnea/Factory/README.md

 <code>dotnet run</code>

 The program should launch using your default web browser at URL: localhost:5000.
+If you want to see styling you should open it in an incognito browser.

 ## SQL Schema